Tools to analyze and compare images, focused around discovering, understanding and documenting street art.

-Using techniques that were previously only available in academia or private industry, Public Art hopes to use machine learning techniques to better understand street art on a large scale.
+Using techniques that were previously only available in academia or private industry, Public Art hopes to use digital archiving practices to better understand street art on a large scale.
 Public datasets in the form of social media and user generated content provide enormous image repositories that make this possible.

 Below are six practical aims for applying these techniques.